stephangriesel/telerik-blogs/kendoreact-r2-2019-webinar-recap.md

 **We have been developing a project since 2017 when only Kendo React Wrappers available.
 What do you suggest - whether we should re-write it with components or will keep it that way?**
 You may not need to re-write those parts that work.
 You could keep your[Kendo Wrapper Components (deprecated)](https://docs.telerik.com/kendo-ui/third-party/react#react) the way they are and then use our native components for the new bits.
 It's fine to use them both in the same project, but we strongly advise using the new [KendoRact components](https://www.telerik.com/kendo-react-ui/components/) for all new development!

-**Concerning the KendoReact Input component - If I set the value prop then it becomes read only.
-I can't use defaultValue props as defaultValue can only be set once on load, on subsequent rendering though the state changes the default value is same.
+**Concerning the KendoReact Input component - If I set the value prop then it becomes read-only.
+I can't use defaultValue props as defaultValue can only be set once on load, on subsequent rendering through the state changes the default value is the same.
 Any fix over that in this release?**
 Once setting the value prop, the component enters a controlled state.
-In order to keep the component in controlled state, you must handle the `onChange()` event and pass the new value property.
+In order to keep the component in a controlled state, you must handle the `onChange()` event and pass the new value property.

-**when we use wrappers and components together won't be there a css conflict?**
+**when we use wrappers and components together won't be there a CSS conflict?**
 The components share CSS.
 One theme can work across multiple Kendo libraries :)

-**What would you suggest as a UI testing framework which best fits to my react app development along with kendo?**
+**What would you suggest as a UI testing framework which best fits my react app development along with Kendo UI?**
 We believe one of the better testing libraries out there for React developers is Kent C Dodd's [React Testing Library](https://github.com/testing-library/react-testing-library).
 There are videos on Egghead to help you get acquainted with it, as well there is a [good blog post](https://kentcdodds.com/blog/introducing-the-react-testing-library) on the authors' blog!

-**What about a wizard or progress bar component?  do you have those in kendo react?**
+**What about a wizard or progress bar component?
+Do you have those in KendoReact?**
 We do not have them added yet, but the progress bar is at least on our short list and should arrive later in 2019!
 As for the wizard component we recommend submitting this as a feedback item to our public [feedback portal](https://feedback.telerik.com/kendo-react-ui).

 **I wrote a web app when KendoReact it first came out ( version 0.4.0 ), are there any instructions upgrading from 0.4.0 to 3.1.0?
 Or can I just update the library and it should work?**
 We now require React 16.8 or latest version of react.
 Let us know if you're having any problem and we'd be happy to help.
 Otherwise, the most notable changes in our components were updates to the API and properties of [KendoReact Grid](https://www.telerik.com/kendo-react-ui/components/grid/).

 **Do you have any options for adding any type of animations to the components?**
-We have a dedicated Animation package which is used internaly across [all KendoReact components]().
-You can also use them as a standalone components. https://www.telerik.com/kendo-react-ui/components/animation/
+We have a dedicated Animation package which is used internally across [all KendoReact components]().
+You can also use them as a standalone component. https://www.telerik.com/kendo-react-ui/components/animation/

 **Are there any plans to add a Drawer Component to KendoReact?**
 Yes!
 More news in the coming months on this and other components and feature news.
 Keep an eye on the [KendoReact changelog](https://www.telerik.com/kendo-react-ui/components/changelogs/ui-for-react/) also!